 This book is fascinating in its suggestions and menus for afternoon teas, informal breakfasts, lunchens and congenial foregatherings of bachelor girls.

 With decorations by Rhoda Chase and Charles Guischard.
 12mo.
+75c. net.
+Postage 8c.

 McBRIDE, NAST & CO., Publishers, 31 Union Sq., North, New York